Clarity logoClarity logoClarity

 Bitcoin is a decentralized digital currency with a fixed supply of 21 million coins.
 Here's how mining works, what halving means, and whether Bitcoin.

-Bitcoin is the most talked-about financial asset of the last decade; and also the most misunderstood.
-Some people think it's internet funny money.
-Others think it's the future of the global financial system.
+Bitcoin is the most talked-about financial asset of the last decade, and also the most misunderstood.
+Some people dismiss it as speculative internet money.
+Others think it could play a larger role in the global financial system.
 The truth is somewhere in between, and understanding where Bitcoin actually falls on that spectrum is one of the most important things you can do as an investor in 2026.
-Let's break it down from scratch.
+Here are the basics.

 Bitcoin is a decentralized digital currency with a fixed supply of 21 million coins that operates on a peer-to-peer network without any central authority.
 Created in 2009 by the pseudonymous Satoshi Nakamoto, Bitcoin uses blockchain technology and a proof-of-work consensus mechanism to enable trustless, censorship-resistant transactions worldwide.
 It is commonly referred to as "digital gold" due to its mathematically enforced scarcity and its role as a long-term store of value.